Building incredible software for your customers starts with having a good feeling.

 By examining the systems and processes we have in place and removing impediments to fast flow, as well as reorganising for effectiveness, we can bring that good feeling back to a software engineering effort.

-I use the principles of team organisation and alignment from Team Topologies as a model of how modern software development should be done.
+I use the principles of team organisation and alignment from many sources as a model of how modern software development should be done.